 Oh yeah.
-It was hanging on the bottom closet rod, dragging on the ground like a Neanderthal’s knuckles.
-Like all your clothes do when you hang them there.
+It was hanging on the bottom closet rod, dragging on the ground like a Neanderthal’s knuckles, like all your tall guy clothing does when you hang them there.
 But you know you can’t hang that jacket on the top rod where it snags on the hangers below.

-5 Ways to Make Your Closet Work for You
+5 Ways to Make Your Tall Clothing Fit Into Your Closet

 - Invest in adjustable closet fixtures.

-If you really want to optimize your closet, you must replace permanent fixtures with an adjustable, customizable closet system.
+If you really want to optimize your closet for tall guy clothing, you must replace permanent fixtures with an adjustable, customizable closet system.
 Even if you weren’t taller than the “standard” guy, investing in a flexible system puts the power of closet organization in your hands.